awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.rst

 Key-value storage for every build
 ====================================

 The **envCache** provides key-value storage at build time.
-The envCache can only be modified during a build and can be re-used at the next build.
+Values stored in the envCache can only be modified during a build and can be re-used at the next build.
 Using the envCache, we can store information on the deployed environment and make it available to the build container in successive builds.
-Environment variables in comparison, cannot be modified during a build.
+Unlike values stored in the envCache, changes to environment variables during a build are not persisted to future builds.

     Example usage:

     .. code-block:: bash

       envCache --set <key> <value>
-      envCache --get <key> <value>
+      envCache --get <key>